Northumberland is a hidden gem with lots of fantastic beaches, countryside and days out. Here’s a selection of some of my favourite things to do…

 Hadrian’s Wall / Sycamore Gap

 Wrap up warm and step into the shoes of a Roman soldier on the Empire’s final frontier.
 The UNESCO World Heritage site was built during the reign of the Emperor Hadrian after his visit to Britain in AD 122.
 The wall is some 73 miles long, and many hardy folk walk coast to coast path alongside the ancient monument.
 Most people opt for a day trip and there are several accessible sections of the trek for shorter walks.
 Near Hexham the remains of the Roman town of Vindolanda conjures up life in Roman Britain.
-The museum houses Britain’s oldest surviving handwritten documents the Vindolanda tablets, which provide a glimpse into the every day lives of the residents, one tablet includes details of celebrations for a birthday.
+The site is the famous for the discovery of Britain’s oldest surviving handwritten documents the Vindolanda tablets, which provide a glimpse into the every day lives of the residents, one tablet includes details of celebrations for a birthday and the majority can be viewed at the British Museum in London.
+At Vindolana’s museum you can view numerous leather Roman shoes that were preserved for centuries in the boggy coniditions and learn about the mystery of the child, whose skeleton was found here in 2010.
 Nearby at Housesteads, the most complete example of a Roman Fort in Britain, you can enjoy panoramic views and see how the soldiers on this remote outpost lived.